 Robert Strasser Lead engineer AVL List GmbH AUSTRIA

 Increased system complexity of hybrid applications demands new development approaches regarding the optimization of maritime systems and the classification process for vessels.
-Advanced co-simulation of entire vessels supports component specification for energy and propulsion systems, the optimization of operating strategies, and facilitates lifecycle investigations and economic analysis.
-This presentation demonstrates the multi-domain system simulation for a multipurpose vessel when evaluating the fuel saving potential of a proposed energy storage system, and specifying the battery cell type for given power requirements, by applying consistent plant modeling with an open and integrative co-simulation platform.
+Advanced co-simulation of entire vessels supports component specification for energy and propulsion systems, and the optimization of operating strategies, and facilitates lifecycle investigations and economic analysis.
+This presentation demonstrates the multi-domain system simulation for a multipurpose vessel when evaluating the fuel-saving potential of a proposed energy storage system, and specifying the battery cell type for given power requirements, by applying consistent plant modeling with an open and integrative co-simulation platform.

 Prof Zuomin Dong Professor & chair department of mechanical engineering University of Victoria CANADA

 This research compares four different types of vessel hull drag and propulsor thrust models used today and recently introduced in our work, including full-scale CFD simulations, reduced-order hydrodynamic models, low-order hydrodynamic models and generic parametric mathematical models.
 The different fidelity levels of these models, validated using vessel sea-trial data, and their diverse computation requirements, are studied through case studies on the integrated modeling and optimization of hybrid-electric marine propulsion systems, as well as on the prediction and control of ship-induced cavitation noise.

 Prof John Carlton Professor of marine engineering City, University of London UK

 Power measurement on complex hybrid/electric drive systems